microworks - Fotolia

 - Natively access a broad array of data sources and data products, survey the metadata they contain and collect it for data governance uses.

 - Aggregate the captured metadata into a centralized repository.

-- Provide a visual presentation of the data lineage.
+- Generate visualized representations of data lineage.

 - Create an inverted index to map data element names to their uses in different processing stages.

 - Offer a search capability to rapidly trace the flow of data from its origination point to its downstream targets.

 - Enable users to monitor data flows both forward and backward.

 Data lineage technology options

 There's a plethora of product options to consider.
 Tools for documenting and managing data lineage are part of the data management platforms sold by large IT vendors, including IBM, Informatica, Information Builders, Oracle, SAP and SAS Institute.
 They're also offered by smaller software vendors that focus on data integration, quality and governance, such as Adaptive, ASG Technologies, Collibra, Erwin, Infogix and Talend, and by metadata management specialists like Alex Solutions and Octopai.

 In addition, data lineage capabilities are built into the data catalog software developed by companies that include Alation and Waterline Data.
 For data engineers and analytics teams, DataRobot's Paxata unit, Trifacta and other data preparation vendors also incorporate data lineage functions into their products, as do various vendors of BI and analytics tools.